How to start running from the ground up

 One of the best ways you can stick to a running plan is to make it a habit to fuel your motivation.
 In order to stay motivated, it's important your runs are as enjoyable as possible.
 Consider the conditions, and plan out the safest time to run.
 In the summer, that might mean early mornings to avoid heat exhaustion.
 In the winter, that could mean midday to avoid running on dark, icy roads when your chance of injury is higher and it's more difficult for drivers to see you if your clothing isn't bright or reflective enough.

 Another key component of setting up a comfortable routine is figuring out some go-to routes.
 Do you live near any parks with trails and tree cover for shade?
-Is your neighborhood pretty low-traffic and safe for running on the roads or sidewalks?
+Is your neighbourhood pretty low-traffic and safe for running on the roads or pavements?
 Nailing down a few options you can rotate between is helpful to avoid monotony.

 Take steps to avoid injury

 You should run the majority of your runs at an easy, conversational pace.
 This is a concept that is difficult for many new runners as they target a goal race, but once you have a time goal on the horizon, your easy pace should be at least 45 to 90 seconds slower than your goal race pace.
-To put this in context, when I trained for my Boston-qualifying race last year, which I completed in 3:30:14 (6:20 average pace per 1 kilometer), none of my easy or long runs averaged faster than 8:39-8:49 per 1 kilometers, unless it was a prescribed race-pace workout.
+To put this in context, when I trained for my Boston-qualifying race last year, which I completed in 3:30:14 (8:01 average pace per 0.9 miles), none of my easy or long runs averaged faster than 9:20-9:30 per 0.9 miles, unless it was a prescribed race-pace workout.
 In addition to helping you avoid injury, this is also important for recovery.

 Consider working with a coach

-As mentioned, it can be beneficial to start with a run-walk program if you're just getting started.
-This program will have you doing intervals of running and walking before eventually phasing out the walk breaks.
-Starting with a run-walk program is a great way to work toward a common first milestone of completing a 5K race or even just a single mile without walking or stopping.
+As mentioned, it can be beneficial to start with a run-walk programme if you're just getting started.
+This programme will have you doing intervals of running and walking before eventually phasing out the walk breaks.
+Starting with a run-walk programme is a great way to work toward a common first milestone of completing a 5K race or even just a single mile without walking or stopping.
 Once you've reached your first milestone, then you can consider pursuing other long-distance milestones, assuming you enjoyed it and want to keep going.

 A coach can also help you nail down specific target training paces and meet yourself where you're at when it comes to setting realistic goals.
 A basic online plan may not factor in individual life circumstances that make it hard to get certain assigned runs or workouts in.
 It's easy to give up on your goals if the training process becomes overwhelming.
 A coach, meanwhile, can take those factors into account and tweak your plan to fit your needs so you stay motivated.